Richmond Entry Requirements

 Prohibited Items

-- Certain fruits, vegetables, and plant products - to prevent agricultural pests (check APHIS regulations)
+- Plants, fruits, vegetables, and soil - require special permits to prevent pests

 Restricted Items